gletort/FishFeats/docs/Get-RNAs.md

 This step will first propose you to [segment](#rna-segmentation) the RNA from one of the channels then to [assign](#rna-assignement) it to its corresponding cell.
 The cells **must have been created before** to do this assignment step, either with the [Get cells](Get-cells.md) step, or loaded from previous file (by default the cells should be reloaded).

+Since version 1.1.23, there is also an option to [measure the intensity](#measure-intensity) of a given layer/channel in the segmented spots (e.g. to measure if the segmented spots are inside nuclei, or correlates with some immuno-staining).

 ## RNA segmentation